Man brushing his teeth experiences pain and wonders what does a cavity feel like

 • pain in the jaw, ears, or gums affecting a single tooth

-There are many options to treat a cavity, based on their severity.
-Switching to a cavity-focused toothpaste with fluoride, such as Pronamel Active Shield, can strengthen the enamel on your teeth to prevent future cavities.
+There may be options to treat a cavity, based on its severity.
+Switching to a cavity prevention toothpaste with fluoride, such as Pronamel Active Shield, can help reinforce weakened tooth enamel and help shield enamel against cavities with twice daily brushing.

 If you already have a cavity, your dentist may recommend the following treatments:4

-• Dental fillings: the cavity will be drilled out and filled with a material to restore its shape and function.
+• Dental fillings: the cavity will be drilled out and filled with a material like dental amalgam, porcelain or resin to restore its shape and function.2,3

-• Root canals: this procedure removes infected nerve tissue and saves the tooth.5
+• Root canals: this procedure removes infected tissues and saves the tooth.3

-• Crowns: this removes a tooth’s outer layer and replaces it with a cap to cover the top of the tooth.
+• Crowns: this removes a tooth’s outer layer and replaces it with a protective cap to cover the top of the tooth, reducing the risk of fracture and protecting the inner layers.6

-• Tooth extraction: if the cavity is too severe, a dentist may remove the tooth (and offer options to replace it).
+• Tooth extraction: if the decay is too severe, a dentist may remove the tooth (and offer options like a bridge or dental implant to replace it).6

-Cavities can be painful and complicated to treat, but you’re not alone: they happen to a wide swath of Americans.
-To prevent cavities, it’s important to maintain a routine of regular toothbrushing and flossing, and to schedule regular visits with your dentist.
-With dental programs like Altogether Dental, it’s cheaper and even more convenient than ever.
+Cavities can be painful and complicated to treat, but you’re not alone.
+To prevent cavities, it’s important to maintain a routine of regular toothbrushing and flossing and to schedule regular visits with your dentist for professional cleanings.

 Source Citations: